 In 1997 the Engineering Technology program was added to the program offerings and granted AST degree status in 1999.
 In 2006 the Graphic Arts AST degree program was added to the program offerings and in 2007, the ASB degree program Criminal Justice.
-The Medical Assistant program was added in 2010.
+The Medical Assistant degree program was added in 2010.

-The Lewistown Learning Site was added in 1999 at the request of the Mifflin County Industrial Development Corporation (MDIDC).
+The Lewistown location was added in 1999 at the request of the Mifflin County Industrial Development Corporation (MDIDC).
 Lewistown was granted approval to offer ASB degrees in the Administrative Professional, Business Administration - Management & Marketing and Criminal Justice programs and the AST degree Information Technology.

 In 2001 the Altoona campus was opened when South Hills purchased the former Altoona School of Commerce.
-Altoona was granted approval to offer the ASB degree in the Administrative Professional, Business Administration - Accounting, Business Administration - Management & Marketing, Legal Assistant, and Medical Office Specialist programs and the AST degree in the Information Technology program.
+Altoona was granted approval to offer the ASB degree in the Administrative Professional, Business Administration - Accounting, Business Administration - Management & Marketing, Criminal Justice, Legal Assistant, and Medical Office Specialist programs and the AST degree in the Information Technology and Health Information Technology programs.

 Under the direction of Mark Maggs, the South Hills School is serving a diverse population of recent high school graduates and returning adults.
 Diploma as well as ASB/AST degree programs are offered.
-The faculty and staff at the Main Campus now number 83; the student/faculty ratio is 10 to 1.
-The faculty and staff at Phililipsburg number 11; the student/faculty ratio is 7 to 1.
-The Lewistown faculty and staff number 12.
+The faculty and staff at the Main Campus now number 82; the student/faculty ratio is 10 to 1.
+The faculty and staff at Philipsburg number 13; the student/faculty ration is 7 to 1.
+The Lewistown faculty and staff number 15.
 The student/faculty ratio is 9 to 1.
-The faculty and staff at the Altoona Campus number 23; the student-faculty ratio is 12 to 1.
+The faculty and staff at the Altoona Campus number 26; the student-faculty ratio is 12 to 1.

 Students do come first at South Hills School of Business & Technology.
 We try to help the "whole" person with his/her many needs.
-In addition to the high-quality education, fine faculty and stateof-the-art equipment, counseling, recreation, and health are essentials at South Hills School.
+In addition to the high-quality education, fine faculty and state-of-the-art equipment, counseling, recreation, and health are essentials at South Hills School.